tomlin7/biscuit/scripts/README.md

 Biscuit is compiled into standalone executable files using [pyinstaller](https://pyinstaller.org/).
 Following steps reveal the process of building Biscuit from source code.

-Install the required packages:
+First, **install biscuit** using the instructions provided above.
+Then, run the `windows.spec` or `linux.spec` file with pyinstaller:

 ```
-pip install pyinstaller biscuit-editor
+poetry run pyinstaller scripts/windows.spec
 ```

-Load the `windows.spec` or `linux.spec` file in pyinstaller with following command
+if you've installed Biscuit using pip:

 ```
 pyinstaller scripts/windows.spec